 I put the ad up for getting someone to take over our room on a Monday, had 5 viewings on Wednesday, one of them confirmed they wanted the room that night (even with the wall issue!), we moved out on Saturday, and they moved in on Sunday (and paid us everything that day before even signing the lease)!
 It was crazy how fast and well everything worked out.
 The girl who moved in was absolutely lovely and made the whole process so easy – turns out she was in quite a rush to move (she had to be out of her place that same weekend) which definitely helped things.

 So!
-After a long and tiring moving day (thanks to Jono and Cath for driving the van/helping with all the heavy lifting etc – we could not have done it without you) and many, many trips to Ikea, we are officially living on our own for the first time in our relationship!
+After a long and tiring moving week (thanks to the interstate moving company for driving the trailer/helping with all the heavy lifting etc – we could not have done it without them) and many, many trips to Ikea, we are officially living on our own for the first time in our relationship!

 The flat came unfurnished (besides the massive wardrobe in the bedroom) so we were looking at making a large deposit into Ikea’s bank account for things like a couch, bed, etc. Luckily, 2 people that Matt works with are in the process of getting rid of a bunch of furniture and we were able to get quite a few big ticket items for free.
 We were given a couch, bed frame, book shelf, coffee tables, kitchen appliances, and wine glasses for Africa.
 Without those things, we could’ve easily spent 4x more than we did to fit out the flat and we are so grateful for their generosity!